npeters5/Coffee-NOW/README.md

 ## What is Coffee NOW!?

-Coffee NOW! is a react native app designed for iPhone for the coffee snob who wants a high quality cup of bean juice yesterday, without the hassle of sifting through unrelated search results on Yelp or Google.
+Coffee NOW! is a React Native app designed for iPhone for the coffee snob who wants a high quality cup of bean juice yesterday, without the hassle of sifting through unrelated search results on Yelp or Google.
 Search for only the best coffee shops near you, and save them to your Favorites!

 ## Coffee NOW!
 Functionality